-- 8.-(1) A person commits an offence who, for the purpose of committing, or facilitating the commission of, an offence under any of sections 3 to 7, possesses, receives, manufactures, sells, imports, distributes, discloses or otherwise makes available- - (a) a computer; - (b) any access code or password; or - (c) any other data or device designed or adapted primarily for the purpose of committing an offence under any of sections 3 to 7. - (2) A person who commits an offence under subsection (1) is liable upon- - (a) summary conviction before a Resident Magistrate, to- - (i) a fine not exceeding two million dollars or to imprisonment for a term not exceeding two years or to both such fine and imprisonment; or - (ii) if any damage is caused as a result of the commission of the offence, a fine not exceeding three million dollars or to imprisonment for a term not exceeding three years or to both such fine and imprisonment;
+- (c) any other data or device designed or adapted primarily for the purpose of committing an offence under any of sections 3 to 9. - (2) A person who commits an offence under subsection (1) is liable upon- - (a) summary conviction before a Resident Magistrate, to- - (i) in the case of a first offence, a fine not exceeding four million dollars or imprisonment for a term not exceeding four years, or both such fine and imprisonment; - (ii) if any damage is caused as a result of the commission of the offence, a fine not exceeding five million dollars or imprisonment for a term not exceeding five years, or both such fine and imprisonment; or - (iii) in the case of a second or subsequent offence, regardless of whether or not any damage is caused, a fine not exceeding five million dollars or imprisonment for a term not exceeding five years, or both such fine and imprisonment; - (b) conviction before a Circuit Court to- - (i) in the case of a first offence, a fine or imprisonment for a term not exceeding ten years, or both such fine and imprisonment; - (ii) if any damage is caused as a result of the commission of the offence, a fine or imprisonment for a term not exceeding fifteen years, or both such fine and imprisonment; or - (iii) in the case of a second or subsequent offence, regardless of whether or not any damage is caused, a fine or imprisonment for a term not exceeding twenty years, or both such fine and imprisonment.

-- (b) conviction before a Circuit Court to - a fine or to imprisonment for a term not exceeding five years or to both such fine and imprisonment; - if any damage is caused as a result of the (ii) commission of the offence, a fine or imprisonment for a term not exceeding seven years or to both such fine and imprisonment. - 9.-(1) Where a computer in respect of which an offence under Offences any of sections 3 to 8 is committed is a protected computer, the offender relating to shall, instead of the penalty specified in that section, be liable upon protected computers. conviction on indictment before a Circuit Court to a fine or to imprisonment for a term not exceeding ten years, or to both such fine and imprisonment.
+Offences relating to protected computers.

-- (2) For the purposes of subsection (1), "protected computer" means a computer which, at the time of the commission of the offence, the offender knows, or ought reasonably to know, is necessary for, or used directly in connection with- - (a) the security, defence or international relations, of Jamaica; - (b) the existence or identity of a confidential source of information relating to the enforcement of the criminal law of Jamaica; - confidential educational material, such as examination materials; - (d) the provision of services directly related to communications infrastructure, banking and financial services, public utilities, public transportation or essential public infrastructure such as hospitals, courts, toll roads, traffic lights, bridges, airports and seaports; or - the protection of public safety, including systems related to essential emergency services such as police, fire brigade services, civil defence and medical services. - (3) The Minister may, by order published in the Gazette and subject to negative resolution, amend subsection (2) so as to add, vary or exclude any use.
+- 11.-(1) Where a computer in respect of which an offence under any of sections 3 to 10 is committed is a protected computer, the offender shall be tried on indictment in the Circuit Court and shall be liable upon conviction to a fine or imprisonment for a term not exceeding twenty-five years, or both such fine and imprisonment. - (2) For the purposes of subsection (1), "protected computer" means a computer which, at the time of the commission of the offence, the offender knows, or ought reasonably to know, is necessary for, or used directly in connection with- - (a) the security, defence or international relations of Jamaica; - (b) the existence or identity of a confidential source of information relating to the enforcement of the criminal law of Jamaica; - (c) confidential educational material, such as examination materials; - (d) the provision of services directly related to communications infrastructure, banking and financial services, public utilities, public transportation or essential public infrastructure such as hospitals, courts, toll roads, traffic lights, bridges, airports and seaports; or - (e) the protection of public safety, including systems related to essential emergency services such as police, fire brigade services, civil defence and medical services. - (3) The Minister may, by order published in the Gazette and subject to affirmative resolution, amend subsection (2) so as to add, vary or exclude any use.